Revatio (Sildenafil (As Citrate))

 Drug Interactions

-Grapefruit interaction: Avoid drinking grapefruit juice as it may increase the level of sildenafil in your blood.
+Grapefruit interaction: Avoid drinking grapefruit juice as it may increase sildenafil levels in your blood.

 Alcohol & Driving